EL HUMOR EN LA LITERATURA EN LENGUA INGLESA

 Libros de consulta para el alumno.

-Copies of the class syllabus, course handouts and several short readings will be available to be downloaded from Studium.
+Copies of the class syllabus, course handouts and several short readings will be available as PDF files in the course website (Studium).
 The course website also includes links to satire/humor literary history, culture and author sites, research and style guides.

 Indicative Secondary Reading